stefanprodan/dockelk/README.md

 ***Elasticseach data nodes***

-The Elasticseach data cluser is made out of 3 nodes, in production you should use a dedicated machine with at least 8GB RAM and 4 CPUs for each node.
+The Elasticseach data cluster is made out of 3 nodes.
+In production you should use a dedicated machine for each node and disable memory swapping.

 ```yml
   elasticsearch-node1: